Seasons in the sunset - A seventy (+3) year old looks ahead and back

 PMM was what was called a Big Eight Accounting firm.
 I knew it was not a football conference, but had no real idea who or what the Big Eight was.
 Still I put two and two together and surmised, correctly, that a Big Eight Accounting firm meant big deal.
 As all large accounting firms, they had a consulting division or group as they called it.
 I understood that the two vocations, accounting and consulting, went hand in hand, something like this: accountants looked over the books and when they found problems, they recommended consultants – very convenient that they had their own consultant group.

 Honestly, I felt apprehensive even calling myself a consultant.
-This was at a time when consultant meant expert, unlike a few years later when every freelancer – even the unemployed – was a consultant.
-My business experience was limited to summer jobs.
+This was at a time when consultant meant expert, unlike a few years later when every freelancer – especially the unemployed – called themselves consultants.
+My business experience, in 1970, was limited to summer jobs.
 I had two years Army experience where I pretended to be a computer programmer but, I had never actually written a computer program.
 My Army job title, called MOS (Military Occupation Specialty), was Systems Analyst, and it required no technical knowledge to speak of.

 Not an Expert